dsrw/enu/README.md

 *Note: This is the development branch of Enu 0.2, and is currently unstable and undocumented.
-It has only been tested on macos, and may not build on other platforms.*
+It has only been tested on macos, and may not build on other platforms.
+The stable branch is in better shape.*

 # Enu